foxhound87/mobx-react-matchmedia/README.md

     {breakpoints.sm ?
 'YES' : 'NO'}
   </div>
 ));

-// now resize the browser window to see the changes

 ```

+Now resize the browser window to see the changes!

 ## Contributing